spacetelescope/crds/documentation/crds_users_guide/source/web_site_use.rst

 Auto Rename
 +++++++++++

 Normally files uploaded to CRDS will be assigned new unique names.
-During side-by-side testing with CDBS,  *Auto Rename* can be deselected so that new files added to CRDS retain their CDBS names for easier comparison.
+Unchecking Auto Rename will request that CRDS use the uploaded file name as the official name.
 The CRDS database remembers both the name of the file the submitter uploaded as well as the new unique name.

+Turning off Auto Rename should be done judiciously if at all.
+It's appropriate in situations where uploaded files already have known unique names which it is desirable to keep.

+  * For JWST calibration references, in general Auto Rename should not be turned off.

+  * For HST calibration references which are assigned unique names prior to being submitted to CRDS, it is appropriate to turn Auto Rename off.

+  * For SYNPHOT references,  in general it is appropriate to turn Auto Rename off.

+  * For hand-edited CRDS rules files (pmaps, imaps, rmaps) it can be appropriate to turn Auto Rename off if file naming and header fields have already been properly assigned.

 Compare Old Reference
 +++++++++++++++++++++